-Every Thanksgiving my family and I take part in what's known as the Turkey Trot.
+Every Thanksgiving the Evans family takes part in what's known as the Turkey Trot.
 This 5K run/walk brings thousands of people together with the goal of raising funds for the Dallas YMCA.
-In this race, finishing is winning because all proceeds go to a good cause.
-But not so for most races.
-Most races award a first-place finisher with a medal, trophy, jacket, or another symbol of victory.
+In this race, simply finishing is winning because all proceeds go to a good cause.
+But not so for competitive races.
+Most races award a first-place finisher with a medal, trophy, or another symbol of victory.
 In those races, coming in fifth, tenth, or one-hundredth is never the goal.
 Athletes train and compete in order to come in first.